5 Flat Fee MLS Companies in Kansas

 Ready to sell your Kansas home?

 While there are no restrictions on using a flat fee MLS service, sellers must still comply with Kansas disclosure laws.
 Selling without an agent means handling contracts and legal paperwork yourself, which can be complex.
-While not required, hiring a real estate attorney can help FSBO sellers navigate these challenges and avoid costly mistakes.
+It’s best to hire a real estate attorney who can help you navigate these challenges and avoid costly mistakes.

 Key points to remember:

-- Flat fee MLS services require upfront payment, whether your home sells or not.
+- Some flat fee MLS services require upfront payment, whether your home sells or not.

-- Some services frequently change names, making it difficult to verify their track record.
+- A few companies frequently change names, making it difficult to verify their track record.

 - Your contact information may be listed publicly, requiring you to handle buyer and agent inquiries directly.